 3. Pratigya

-Pratigya is a Jharkhand-based social enterprise driving grassroots initiatives and community programmes in urban and rural areas on problems with Education, Children’s care, protection and development.
+Pratigya is a Jharkhand-based social enterprise driving grassroots initiatives and communid rural areas on problems with Education, Children’s care, and protection in urban and rural areas development.
 It started in June 2007 by a bunch of committed youth who took inspiration from former President of India Dr.A.P.J.
 Abdul Kalam’s appeal for empowering children through education.
 The pledge to spread the sunshine of teaching to each child has helped 1000 underprivileged kids.

 Name | Pratigya |